andersonda/fibonacci/README.md

 # fibonacci
-A simple Java program that computes the nth fibonacci term recursively,
+A simple Java program that computes the nth fibonacci term recursively.

+Simple GitHub demonstration for CS club at Tacoma Community College.